Farm Bill Compromise Reached With SNAP Changes Out, Industrial Hemp In

 The behemoth piece of legislation will cost $867 billion over 10 years, according to House committee staffers.

-Of course it's not law just yet.
+Of course, it's not law just yet.

-The bill must still pass both the House and the Senate and be signed into law by the president, which could come as early as this week.
+The bill must still pass both the House and the Senate and be signed into law by the president, but that could come as early as this week.

-While much of the farm bill compromise mirrors current law, there is a major change coming for farmers: industrial hemp will be legalized.
-It's a boon for the increasingly popular CBD oil industry, which is being used for medicinal purposes.
+While much of the farm bill compromise mirrors current law, there is a major change coming for farmers: Industrial hemp will be legalized.
+It's a boon for the increasingly popular cannabidiol, or CBD oil, industry, which is being used for medicinal purposes.

-Forestry was another sticking point that emerged in the final weeks of negotiations, due to the White House weighing in after the California wildfires.
+Forestry was another sticking point that emerged in the final weeks of negotiations, with the White House weighing in on the California wildfires.
 It didn't get exactly what it wanted, but specific thinning projects ranging from 3,000 acres to 4,500 acres of forest will be exempt from the public comment period.

-As for conservation, the bill severely cuts funding for one of the three major programs that pays farmers to use environmentally friendly practices like cover crops and field rotation.
+As for conservation, the bill severely cuts funding for one of the three major programs that pays farmers to use environmentally friendly practices, like cover crops and field rotation.
 A different program will see more money, and there will be more land that farmers will be paid to fallow.

-Changes to food stamps, or the Supplemental Nutrition Assistance Program (SNAP), emerged as the biggest sticking point between the House and Senate bills and bogged down negotiations since the summer.
+Changes to food stamps, or the Supplemental Nutrition Assistance Program, emerged as the biggest sticking point between the House and Senate bills and bogged down negotiations since the summer.

 The House plan, which passed by the narrowest of margins and without single Democratic vote, called for those who receive the SNAP food subsidy to work more.